Sergio Ermotti: Banking career

+Chairmanships and board memberships

 In March 2020, Swiss Re, one of the world's largest reinsurance companies, nominated Sergio P. Ermotti for election to Swiss Re's board of directors and announced its intention to onboard him as its next chairman, succeeding Walter Kielholz in 2021.
+Due to his new role at UBS, he stepped down from this position at the end of April 2023.

-Sergio Ermotti is also a board member (lead non-executive director) of Ermenegildo Zegna N.V.
+Sergio Ermotti is a board member (lead non-executive director) of Ermenegildo Zegna N.V.
+He is also a board member of Innosuisse – Swiss Innovation Agency.

 Personal life

-Ermotti is married with two children.
-His favorite movies are George Roy Hill's The Sting and Ken Kesey's One Flew Over the Cuckoo's Nest.He supports the Swiss football club FC Lugano and the Italian football club, A.C.
+Ermotti is married with two sons.
+His favorite movies are George Roy Hill's The Sting and Ken Kesey's One Flew Over the Cuckoo's Nest.
+He supports the Swiss football club FC Lugano and the Italian football club A.C.
 Milan.
+Ermotti owns a villa in Montagnola and a holiday home in Engadin.

-Ermotti was challenged by Marc Walder, CEO of Swiss media company Ringier and Gianluigi Bianchi, managing partner for Europe of Wealth-X to undertake the ALS Ice Bucket Challenge.
+Ermotti was challenged by Marc Walder, CEO of Swiss media company Ringier, and Gianluigi Bianchi, managing partner for Europe of Wealth-X, to undertake the ALS Ice Bucket Challenge.